morsyxbt/OG-Storage-Node-Guide/README.md

 * After that Start From [Clone the Repository](https://github.com/Mayankgg01/0G-Storage-Node-Guide?tab=readme-ov-file#clone-the-repository)

-* Dont Forget to Download Snapshot for faster sync: [Snapshot](https://github.com/Mayankgg01/0G-Storage-Node-Guide/edit/main/README.md#-download-snapshot-for-faster-sync-)
+* Dont Forget to Download Snapshot for faster sync

 Done✅✔️